dev-seagull/downloadMediaItems/README.md

 # downloadMediaItems
-This is an that can download media items from google photos
+This is an that can download media items from google photos.